jrichcodes/Website-Project-Code/sprints/sprint2/jrich19.md

 - the trip summary page now displays accurate information from database
 - made a prettier trip summary page template with html and css
 - created the funcionality to add and delete gear items from the database and displays change on the trip summary page
+- created a basic navbar and implemented on all of the pages